joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

 ## Client:

 An example client for my project could be a teacher/school, as they have to keep files about students secure.
 For example, pupil details, exam results and other important student details.
  My program aims to help the teacher/school keep the pupil’s files safe, and prevent the files from being accessed if their device is stolen.
 It will encrypt files given to the program, and be secured by a pin code that is transferred over Bluetooth to the computer from a mobile device.
 Once the mobile device is unpaired from the computer, the app will lock again.
-This will prevent someone from having access to the files if the computer is unlocked and is stolen, as the mobile device will go out of range of the computer, so the computer will lock.
+This will prevent someone from having access to the files if the computer is unlocked and is stolen, as the mobile device will go out of range of the computer, so the app on the computer will lock.

 I sent a questionnaire to a member of the IT office at my school to ask what regulations there were about keeping a teacher’s files safe, and what encryption they would suggest for keeping the files secure.